mo-sangha/book/chapters/garab-dorje.typ

 // Garab Dorje's Three Statements
 #import "../template.typ": *

-The final testament of Garab Dorje, the first human Dzogchen master, contains the following pith instruction known as the _Three Statements that Strike the Vital Point_:
+The _Three Statements that Strike the Vital Point_ are:

 #quote(block: true)[
   Introducing directly the face of rigpa itself.\